deliciouslytyped/dbgltool/Readme.txt

 (Section creaton can be done with `objcopy`.) along with some Nix code for patching binaries and libraries in the Nix store to support out-of-the-box source availibility when using GDB.

+There is a third solution which involved applying a two line patch to binutils which removed the `lbasename()` call.

-These two mechanisms are implementation-wise, orthogonal but serve a related purpose.
+These three mechanisms are implementation-wise, orthogonal but serve a related purpose.

 TODO See the `docs` directory for more information.